 (Section scheduled to be repealed on December 31, 2026)

 Sec.
 1-86.
 Public Reporting.
-Each year, the Agency shall post on its website the information it receives pursuant to subdivision (b)(4) of Section 1-10 showing the amounts of residential CEDs being collected and recycled in each county in each program year.
+Each year, the Agency shall post on its website the information it receives pursuant to subdivision (b)(4) of Section 1-10 showing the amounts of CEDs from covered entities being collected and recycled in each county in each program year.
 The Agency shall notify the General Assembly of the availability of this information.

 (Source: P.A.
 100-433, eff.
 8-25-17.)